What is JPEG Format

 Possibilities of JPEG Format

-This format is more suitable for compressing images with smooth transitions of color and brightness.
+This format is more suitable to reduce JPEG size with smooth transitions of color and brightness.
 JPEG is also widely used for storing and sharing digital photos and scans.
 It tends to create files of smaller size than other formats.
 JPEGs can be opened with any image viewing program or editing software, and they are easily uploaded to any website or social media.
 In other words, this format is supported and used nearly everywhere.

 Where JPEG is not used